On the Unruh effect and the thermofield double state: Fundamental tools

-Thus, $\rho=0$ corresponds to $T=\pm X$, which can be seen as horizons, since the Rindler observer will reach these frontiers at $\omega\rightarrow\pm\infty$ and nothing can get out from region II or get into region III.
-Moreover, the identification of the future $H^+$ and past horizons $H^-$ depend on the null rays, which travel in $45^{\circ}$ straight lines in the $TX$-plane.
-It means that, null rays travel from the past null infinity $\mathcal{J}^{-}$ to the future horizon $H^+$, or from the past horizon $H^-$ to the future null infinity $\mathcal{J}^{+}$.
-Furthermore, time-like geodesics (massive particles) travel from the past time-like infinity $i^{-}$ to the future time-like infinity $i^{+}$, since, as I mentioned before, these geodesics reach the horizons at $\omega\rightarrow\pm\infty$, and are not able to arrive to $\mathcal{J}^{-}$ or $\mathcal{J}^{+}$, because they are not massless.
-Also, we have that $\rho\rightarrow\infty$ corresponds to $(T;X)=(0;\pm \pi)$, namely the space-like infinity $i^{o}$.
-All the analysis above mentioned give us the Penrose-Carter diagram (Figure \ref{PenroseRindler}).
+Now we are able to map the entire extended geometry in a finite region of the $TX$-plane, delimited by \eqref{ulala} and \eqref{ulele} (figure \ref{TX+Pi-Pi}) in what we know as the Penrose-Carter diagram (figure \ref{fig12}).
+As we know from \eqref{xsqtr}, $\rho=0$ corresponds to $t=\pm x$ , which is the same as $\bar{u}=\bar{v}=0$.
+Then, from \eqref{ubar-tan-u/2} and \eqref{vbar-tan-v/2}, we obtain that it also corresponds to $\tilde{u}=\tilde{v}=0$, which is the same as $T=\pm X$.
+Those asymptotic regions can be seen as horizons since the Rindler observer will reach those at $\omega\rightarrow\pm\infty$, as shown in \eqref{toxthan}, and nothing can get out from region II or get into region III.
+Moreover, the identification of the future $H^+$ and past horizons $H^-$ depends on the null rays, which travel in $45^{\circ}$ straight lines in the $TX$-plane.
+It means that null rays travel from the past null infinity $\mathcal{J}^{-}$ to the future horizon $H^+$ (green line in figure \ref{fig12}), and from the past horizon $H^-$ to the future null infinity $\mathcal{J}^{+}$ (orange line in figure \ref{fig12}).
+We also apply this procedure on the copy of Rindler spacetime located on the left side of figure \ref{fig12}.\\